Internet-Draft OAuth Mission Consent Evidence August 2026

 10. Conformance

-A conforming verifier of Consent Evidence MUST implement the checks in Section 7.1 and MUST treat failure to retrieve a referenced disclosure during the retention window as an audit failure.
+A conforming verifier of Consent Evidence MUST implement the checks in Section 7.1.
+It MUST treat failure to retrieve a referenced disclosure during the retention window as an audit failure.

 11. Security Considerations